computer-lab/computerlab.io/source/_posts/decentralized-pigeon-game-nyc.md

-This summer and fall, I enjoyed hanging out with "my favorite" and other birds like "shitbird" and "squishfoot".
+This summer and fall, I enjoyed hanging out with "my favorite" and other birds in the flock like "shitbird" and "squishfoot".
 But early this winter, "my favorite" suddenly began to behave strangely, twisting their neck and having trouble pecking at seeds.
 I recognized these behaviors as symptoms of the common disease Pigeon Paramyxovirus.

 I hoped that "my favorite" would stabilize, but after just a few days they were so weak and confused that I was able to simply guide them into a banker's box and bring them home.

-The next few weeks were very difficult. "my favorite" got a little bit worse every day, first losing the ability to feed themselves, then losing the ability to stand, and then beginning to twitch involuntarily.
+The next few weeks were very difficult.
+Every day, "my favorite" got a little bit worse, first losing the ability to feed themselves, then losing the ability to stand, and then beginning to twitch involuntarily.
 I stayed home to hand-feed and hydrate "my favorite", who I began to call Snowflake.
 I obsessively researched pigeon disease and treatment, worried that I was fucking up.
 I was afraid to bring Snowflake to a local wildlife rescue center, as they'd almost certainly be euthanized, given that the disease is extremely contagious.
 Every